rfreedman/python-rig-client/README.md

 # python-rig-client

-A Python and py-webview re-implementation of of https://github.com/rfreedman/rig-client which was based on Electron.
+A Python and py-webview re-implementation of https://github.com/rfreedman/rig-client which was based on Electron.

 Displays a "dashboard" for an HF ham radio, displaying the current local and UTC time,